-GRED 661 - Readings in Social Studies Education (3) Readings, analyses, and discussions of selected articles and books in history, historiography, the social sciences and contemporary social commentary which will be of interest and use for teachers of social studies, K-12.
+GRED 661 Readings in Social Studies Education (3) Readings, analyses, and discussions of selected articles and books in history, historiography, the social sciences and contemporary social commentary which will be of interest and use for teachers of social studies, K-12.
 The selections will be primarily publications of the post-World War II period.
 Some will vary each semester.
 Emphasized will be the selections' usefulness as background readings for teachers of social studies.
 Participants' comprehension of underlying considerations of contemporary social, economic, political, global, and environmental issues or topics will be enhanced.
 Appropriate discussion techniques and critical thinking skills for the social studies lesson or classroom will be discussed and modeled.
-Spring, even years.
+Offered spring (even years).

-GRED 664 - Practicum in Childhood Education (1-12) The future childhood teacher will be provided supervised classroom experience.
+GRED 664 Practicum in Childhood Education (3) The future childhood teacher will be provided supervised classroom experience.
 This practicum (at least 100 hours in the field) will involve working with all aspects of childhood curriculum.
 Particular emphasis will be placed on application of learning theory plus curriculum development, assessment and implementation.
-Fall and Spring.
+Offered fall and spring.

-GRED 665 - Language and Culture (3) This course is designed for the prospective teacher in pre-service training who is interested in teaching English to students in a country where the primary language is not English in grades K through 12.
+GRED 665 Language and Culture (3) This course is designed for the prospective teacher in pre-service training who is interested in teaching English to students in a country where the primary language is not English in grades K through 12.
 The course is geared to teaching language in cultural context with a focus on "Proficiency-Oriented Instruction".
-MSED Curriculum & Instruction Korean international students only.
-Fall.
+MSED General Professional Education international students only.
+Offered spring.

-GRED 667 - Topics and Research in Mathematics Education (3) Designed as a capstone course for the secondary mathematics education Master's degree programs, this course will allow students to review the research on a current issue related to secondary mathematics.
+GRED 667 Topics and Research in Mathematics Education (3) Designed as a capstone course, for the secondary mathematics education masters degree programs, this course will allow students to review the research on a current issue related to secondary mathematics.
 They will develop and present a research proposal.
 Students will also finalize their teaching portfolio as part of this course.
-Summer.
+Offered summer.

-GRED 668 - Professional Portfolio Development (1) Before graduating, each student is required to complete a professional development performance portfolio (PDPP).
+GRED 668 Professional Portfolio Development (1) Before graduating, each student is required to complete a professional development performance portfolio (PDPP).
 This portfolio will demonstrate students' progress and development over the tenure of their pedagogical preparation.
 The PDPP is a collection of select artifacts and reflections that represent pre-service teachers' experiences, knowledge, and growth during the pre-student teaching and teaching experience.
 This requirement fulfills the culminating experience requirement.

-GRED 669 - Professional Development Performance Portfolio (3) The Developmental Performance Portfolio (DPP) is an intentional grouping of artifacts that are reflective of the INTASC Standards that demonstrates the preservice teacher's progress and growth over the tenure of his/her pedagogical preparation.
+GRED 669 Professional Development Performance Portfolio (3) The Developmental Performance Portfolio (DPP) is an intentional grouping of artifacts that are reflective of the INTASC Standards that demonstrates the pre-service teacher's progress and growth over the tenure of his/her pedagogical preparation.
 There should be evidence of achievement and reflection on the achievement.
 The DPP is a collection of select artifacts and reflections that represent the pre-service teacher's experiences.
-The artifacts will include samples of work completed during the program that represent the pre-service teacher's experiences.
-The DPP should prompt reflective thinking in the knowledge and skills determined by INTASC Standards by providing documented evidence of accomplishments.
+The artifacts will include samples of work completed during the program that represent the pre-service teacher's experiences, knowledge and growth and samples of work from pre-student teaching and student teaching experiences.
+The DPP should prompt reflective thinking in the knowledge and skills determined y INTASC Standards by providing documented evidence of accomplishments.
 Fulfills the Culminating Experience requirement.
-Fall and Spring.
+Offered fall and spring.

-GRED 670A - Culminating Experience (Project) (0-3) The project may be an electronic or paper portfolio; a thesis; an empirical or library research project; a historical or philosophical study; a descriptive analysis; a curriculum design; a slide presentation; a module cluster; or something else of particular use to the student.
+GRED 670 Culminating Experience (Project) (Maximum of 3) The project may be an electronic or paper portfolio; a thesis; an empirical or library research project; a historical or philosophical study; a descriptive analysis; a curriculum design; a slide presentation; a module cluster; or something else of particular use to the student.
 The project must be related to and draw from the student's graduate program.
-Prerequisite: Full admission in an MSED or MST degree program.
-Graded S/U only.
+(Prerequisite: Full Admission in an MSED or MST degree program.
+(Graded S/U only.)